fylgja/site/src/components/elevation.md

 ## How to use

-The variables van be used on any shadow property that acepts 4 values.
+The variables can be used on any shadow property that accepts 4 values.
 For example the `box-shadow` property.

 The elevation component offers 6 layers based on the material design layers.